-Students who wish to specifically study Spanish to better communicate with their medical patients or clients can complete this diploma by completing the following courses.
-It will give them the basic knowledge to hold beginning to intermediate conversations with Spanish-speaking persons.
+Students who wish to study Spanish to better communicate with medical patients or clients can earn this diploma by completing the following courses.
+It will provide the basic knowledge to hold beginning to intermediate conversations with Spanish-speaking persons.

-REQUIREMENTS FOR SPANISH FOR MEDICAL PROFESSIONALS DIPLOMA.......
-24 Credit Hrs.
+Requirements for Spanish for Medical Professionals Diploma......24.0 Credit Hrs.

 Courses Credit Hrs.
-SPAN 1060 Spanish for Medical Personnel I 4.5 SPAN 1061 Spanish for Medical Personnel II 4.5 SPAN 2060 Intermediate Spanish for Medical Personnel I 4.5 SPAN 2061 Intermediate Spanish for Medical Personnel II 4.5 SPAN 2982 Spanish for Medical Personnel Internship Variable
+SPAN 1060 Spanish for Medical Personnel I∕⊕ 4.5 SPAN 1061 Spanish for Medical Personnel II 🕀 4.5 SPAN 2060 Intermediate Spanish for Medical Personnel I 4.5 SPAN 2061 Intermediate Spanish for Medical Personnel II 4.5 SPAN 2982 Spanish for Medical Personnel Internship Variable